 VOTED ‘YES’ For a better Cambridge Road Estate (CRE)

-This website provides information about the next stage in the regeneration programme and tells you how you can keep up to date and stay involved.
+This website provides information about the regeneration of the Cambridge Road Estate, the next stage in the programme, and tells you how you can keep up to date and stay involved.

 CLICK HERE to see a journey map showing the key steps from the ballot back in March 2020 to the start of construction work on the estate.
 At each step, we will provide information to residents and stakeholders from the wider neighbourhood.
 At specific times, we will also ask you to provide us with your feedback.